UMAprotocol/UMIPs/UMIPs/umip-93.md

 - To construct the price of EUR/UMA we will divide 1 by UMA/EUR.

 #### Steps to construct the live prices:

+As a reference you can look at [UMIP-57](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-57.md) as the below described approach has the same implementation.

 Step 1: query prices for UMAUSD:
 •	Coinbase Pro UMA/USD: https://api.cryptowat.ch/markets/coinbase-pro/UMAUSD/price
 •	Binance UMA/USDT: https://api.cryptowat.ch/markets/binance/UMAUSDT/price